kgryte/v8-perf/README.md

 ## Run

-To run the script from the top-level application directory,
+To run the tests from the top-level application directory,

 ``` bash
 $ node ./bin/index.js